Punktum-dk/epp-service-specification/README.md

 For details on supported characters, please see: [the DK Hostmaster Name Service specification][dkhm-name-service-specification].

+<a id="visibility-of-client-id"></a>
+### Visibility of Client ID

+As specified in [RFC:5731], [RFC:5732] and [RFC:5733] the info commands all display a reference sponsoring entity.

+The same scheme will be implemented in RP and the end-user self-service portal (SB) the data presentation is consistent across all portals.

+The public facing interface is expected to present the registrar relation as well.
+Meaning that the information on registrar relation will be made available in:

+- in WHOIS, see [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
+- on www.dk-hostmaster.dk, see - [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]

 <a id="supported-object-transform-and-query-commands"></a>
 ## Supported Object Transform and Query Commands